Medical Education at University Park

 How does the University Park Curriculum teach concepts in areas such as biochemistry or pharmacology?

-Concepts in the foundational sciences (e.g., biochemistry and pharmacology) are learned in an integrated and multi-layered fashion.
+Concepts in the foundational sciences (for example, biochemistry and pharmacology) are taught in an integrated and multilayered fashion.
 This begins with a "first pass" in Inquiry Group discussions that are mapped and tracked to inform future discussions and assessment.
-Topics identified as requiring additional depth and faculty expertise trigger discussions in Collaborative Science Seminars.
-An additional layer occurs during the Core Clerkships as students participate in the Integrated Science Sessions (Patients and Sciences 3).
-Finally, students return to foundational science concepts and anatomy in a deliberate fashion, after completing the clerkships, during the five-month Patients and Sciences 4 course at the beginning of the third year.
+Topics identified as requiring additional depth and faculty expertise trigger discussions in Collaborative Science Seminars and Novel Clinical Integrated Sessions.
+An additional layer occurs during the Core Clerkships as students participate in the integrated science sessions of the weekly “Marsh Rounds” in Patients and Sciences 3.
+Students return to foundational science concepts and anatomy in a deliberate fashion, after completing the clerkships, during the five-month Patients and Sciences 4 course at the beginning of the third year.
 All student learning is mapped and tracked to the same College of Medicine core content used by the Hershey Curriculum.

 What are community half-days, and why are they important?

 Community service is an important element of the University Park Curriculum.
-We address this through student participation in selected community-based organizations for one half-day per week during the first year.
-In addition, students have the opportunity to participate in and lead University Park LionCare, providing free services to vulnerable patients in the Centre County area.
+Community half days allow student participation in selected community-based organizations — curricular time for such work is built into the learning process.
+Community service is not “extra” or “added on,” it's integral to what it means to be a Universtity Park Regional Campus student.
+In addition, students have the opportunity to participate in and lead University Park LionCare, which provides free services to vulnerable patients in the Centre County area.

 How often should I plan to go to Hershey for academic requirements?